Neobank and Fintech Consultants.

 Deliverable FX

-What is the difference between an EMI (Electronic Money Institution) licence and a PI (Payment Institution) licence in the UK?
+What is the difference between an EMI (Electronic Money Institution) licence and a PI (Payment Institution) licence?

 How does a fintech company safeguard client funds under FCA requirements?